×

 If the image is too bright with the above settings, narrow the aperture to f/11 or reduce the ISO to ISO 200.

-For rooms that are dark, the camera settings remain the same as for rooms that are not dark, except the metering mode.
-Use these camera settings from rooms that are dark:
+In this case, the camera settings remain the same as for rooms that are not dark, except for the metering mode.
+Use these camera settings in rooms that are dark:

 • Aperture - f/8